greymd/tmux-xpanes/man/man.md

     `mv`   main-vertical

 `-s`
-  Speedy mode: Run command without creating a login shell.
-A pane is not going to be interactive.
+  Speedy mode: Run command without creating a interactive shell.

 `-ss`
   Speedy mode AND close the pane automatically at the same time as the process ends.